thintom/Hello-world/README.md

 # Hello-world

-I'm Francis, A starter on Github.
+I'm thintom, A starter on Github.
 I love eating almond and hope to become better programmer